 In summary, evidence to date supports the influence of trunk and hip muscle function on the dynamics of lower extremity movement during a single-leg squat.
 These findings suggest that the trunk extensors and lateral flexors, along with the hip abductors, may stiffen the core and stabilize the pelvis.
 The hip external rotators may optimize knee position by minimizing the degree of hip internal rotation.
-More important, Zazulak et al. [56] assessed trunk control in a group of collegiate athletes and prospectively followed them to determine which athletes incurred a knee injury.
-They identified decreased trunk control as a significant risk factor for knee injury, especially for the female athlete.
-As discussed earlier, Leetun et al. [25] also prospectively followed athletes over a competitive season.
-They reported that athletes with less hip external rotator and hip abductor strength were more likely to sustain a lower extremity injury.
-Finally, preliminary data have shown improvement in single-leg squat performance in females with evident hip weakness who participated in a 6-week training program comprised of hip strengthening exercise and movement education [55].
-Section "Gender Differences During a Single-Leg Squat" provides additional data with respect to gender differences in core strength and lower extremity function during a single-leg squat.
+More importantly, Zazulak et al. [20] assessed trunk control in a group of collegiate athletes and prospectively followed them to determine which athletes incurred a knee injury.
+These investigators identified decreased trunk control as a significant risk factor for knee injury, especially for the female athlete.
+As discussed earlier, Leetun et al. [16] also prospectively followed athletes over a competitive season.
+Athletes with less hip external rotator and hip abductor strength were more likely to sustain a lower extremity injury.
+Finally, preliminary data have shown improvement in single-leg squat performance in females with evident hip weakness who participated in a 6-week training program comprised of hip-strengthening exercise and movement education [52].
+Section 13.5 provides additional data with respect to gender differences in core strength and lower extremity function during a single-leg squat.

-Core Neuromuscular Activity and Lower Extremity Function
+13.4.2 Core Neuromuscular Activity and Lower Extremity Function

-Zeller and colleagues [57] were the first to compare electromyographic (EMG) activity (Table 11.2) and trunk and lower extremity kinematics (Table 11.3) between males and females during a single-leg squat.
+Zeller and colleagues [40] were the first to compare electromyographic (EMG) activity (Table 13.2) and trunk and lower extremity kinematics (Table 13.3) between males and females during a single-leg squat.
 Overall, females generated greater muscle activation than males for all muscles.
-Furthermore, females exhibited lower extremity movement patterns indicative of less than optimal trunk, hip, and knee control.
-For example, males demonstrated similar trunk flexion, but 2.7 times greater trunk lateral flexion, as females.
-They also exhibited 1.5 times greater hip extension, whereas females had 1.2 times greater hip adduction.
-Together, these comparisons showed that males performed the single-leg squat task with the trunk, pelvis, and hip positioned in a more neutral manner.
-Furthermore, females completed the task with knee valgus 1.5 times greater than males.
+Furthermore, females exhibited lower extremity